countingsort/zish/README.md

 ## License

+~~This projct is licesed under the MIT license.
+Read LICENSE for more infos.~~

-This project is licesed under the MIT license.
+This projct is licesed under the GPLv3 license.
 Read LICENSE for more infos.